AdobeDocs/journeys.en/help/using/building-journeys/event-activities.md

 Note that if you want to configure a timeout on multiple events positionned after a **[!UICONTROL Wait]** activity, you need to configure the timeout on one these events only.

-The timeout will apply to all the events positionned after the **[!UICONTROL WAit** activity.
+The timeout will apply to all the events positionned after the **[!UICONTROL Wait** activity.
 If no event is received after the specified timeout, the individuals will flow into one single timeout path or will end their journey.

 ![](../assets/event-timeout-group.png)